dbflute/dbflute-core/README.md

 - dbflute-runtime: jar library for application

 ## to DB change
-DBFlute has resistance to DB change.
+DBFlute has tolerance to DB change.

 - Lean Startup & Incremental Development
 - Implementing with Designing Development